-(2) Phantom AFR Fund: This fund is established effective from and after December 29, 2006.
+- (2) Phantom AFR Fund: This fund is established effective from and after December 29, 2006.
 Participant Accounts invested in this phantom option accrue a return based upon an interest rate that is 120% of the applicable Federal long-term rate (pursuant to Code Section 1274(d) or any successor provision) applicable for annual compounding, as published by the U.S. Internal Revenue Service from time to time.
 Returns accrue for each month based upon 120% of the applicable Federal long-term rate (applicable for annual compounding) in effect on the first business day of each month and are compounded annually.
-An amount deferred or transferred into this option is credited with the applicable rate of return beginning with the date as of which the amount is treated as invested in this option by the Plan Administrator.

-(3) Other Funds.
+An amount deferred or transferred into this option is credited with the applicable rate of return beginning with the date as of which the amount is treated as invested in this option by the Plan Administrator. - (3) Other Funds.
 From time to time, the Plan Administrator shall designate which (if any) other investment options shall be available as phantom investment options under this Plan.
 These phantom investment options shall be described in materials provided to Participants from time to time.
 Any of these phantom investment options shall be administered under procedures implemented from time to time by the Plan Administrator.
 Unless otherwise specified in these materials or procedures, in the case of any such phantom investment option that is based on a unitized fund, an amount deferred or transferred into such option is converted to phantom units in the applicable fund of equivalent value by dividing such amount by the NAV of a unit in such fund on the Valuation Date as of which the amount is treated as invested in this option by the Plan Administrator.
-Thereafter, a Participant's interest in each such phantom units credited to his or her Account on such date by the NAV of a unit in such fund on such fund on such date.
+Thereafter, a Participant's interest in each such phantom option is valued as of a Valuation Date (or a Distribution Valuation Date) by multiplying the number of phantom units credited to his or her Account on such date by the NAV of a unit in such fund on such date.